 How Sybill helps with CRM notes

 Sybill is an AI platform that creates call summaries after every conversation that you have with your customers.
-These summaries are structured, accurate, and easily consumable, and are pushed directly into the places where you work - Slack, email and CRM systems.
+These summaries are organized, precise, and easily understandable, and are sent directly to your work platforms - Slack, email, and CRM systems.

-Sybill pushes call summaries directly into Salesforce and Hubspot after each call as tasks, and tags them to the relevant opportunity, company, and contact.
-No need to take manual notes any more - Sybill has your back.
+Sybill adds call summaries to Salesforce and Hubspot as tasks, tagging them to the right opportunity, company, and contact.
+No need to take manual notes anymore - Sybill has your back.